ryanb8/bootcamp-js-to-job-thoughts/README.md

 ## Things to remember:

-- Practice is import - you're a beginner and all of this information isn't seared in your head.
+- **Practice is required** - you're a beginner and all of this information isn't seared in your head.
 (The languages that I was an expert in at one point, but I haven't used in 6+ months are hard for me for basic functionality!)
 Practice regularly - make a simple coderpenio, add a new feature to an existing project, do a leetcode, try out a new framework.
 You've got to be practicing to keep the skills up (until you get a job then you practice every day).
-- You'll screw up on something - every software engineer has horror stories of times they broken things (dropped a table, took down the production server, etc).
+- **You'll screw up on something** - every software engineer has horror stories of times they broken things (dropped a table, took down the production server, etc).
 It'll happen.
 Your goal is to identify it happened quickly, escalate effectively, and learn from your mistakes.
-- Learn to ask for help well
+- **Learn to ask for help well**

 ## Understanding Coding Interviews and how to prepare

+To fill in

+- what do interviews look like
+- what do you do when you don't understand the question
+- what do you do when it's not going well
+- what should you expect
+- common questions and how to answer them